waylonflinn/libris/README.md

 	return map(KEYS, doubleIt)

-and call it like this
+and call it like this:

 	scripts.execute("mapper", [1, 2, 3, 4, 5], function(err, result){